unowned-s/Portfolio/journal/8-let-there-be-competition.md

 path: /let-there-be-competition
 date: 2021-06-15
 excerpt: I have my friends who are musicians, who make a living on it.
 A few make it big, and a few struggle.
 Here's what I think separates those who make good music and those who make really great ones.
-tags: ['competition', 'goal', 'music']
+tags: ["competition", "goal", "music"]
 author: Sanjeev
-published: true
+published: false
 ---

 <!-- ![background](/uploads/goan_scenery_1.jpg)
 <small>_Greenery of Goa, Photo by Sanjeev._</small> -->

 After a not so hectic day, I log off from my working hours and turn to some leisure time.
 I normally play some songs, usually worship (instrumental) or contemporary gospel.

 <!-- As I open Spotify, I see that one of the profiles I follow is listening to a song that catches my eye and so I click to play the same playlist.
 As it continues, "love story" and "change" by Taylor Swift and a few others by Coldplay catch my further attention.
 Now, I have heard both the artists before but I hesitate and often careful to not listen if they are not a Christian - it's a clear no. But man, But these are so good. -->